Humanities for Young People (HYP), is a non-credit programme for ambitious teens who want an intellectual challenge and a taste of college life.

 HYP is an academic adventure that will take you from Ancient Greece to multicultural Canada.

 Each year, HYP will conclude with a public symposium.
 In 2016 the symposium was entitled The Humanities in Our Communities.
 It took place at Halifax’s acclaimed Central Library.
 This symposium featured the work of students, professors, and a keynote address was delivered by George Elliott Clarke, Canada’s parliamentary poet laureate and a passionate advocate for the humanities.

-The theme for HYP 2017 is The Challenges of Reconciliation.
+The theme for HYP 2017, which ran from July 7 – July 16, was The Challenges of Reconciliation.
 The Canadian Truth and Reconciliation Commission Final Report, released in 2015, insists that “education is the key to reconciliation.”
-HYP 2017 offers you the chance to study works from the Indigenous and Western traditions to enrich your understanding of Canada’s current reconciliation process.
+HYP 2017 gave students the chance to study works from the Indigenous and Western traditions to enrich your understanding of Canada’s current reconciliation process.